memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/return.md

 # 7. Returning element with alias

-You can specify an alias for a element in the `RETURN` statement using `AS`.
+You can specify an alias for an element in the `RETURN` statement using `AS`.

 ```openCypher
 MATCH (c:Country { name: 'United Kingdom'})